nextcloud/documentation/developer_manual/app/gettingstarted.rst

 Using ownCloud development version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+First `set up your webserver and database <http://doc.owncloud.org/server/5.0/admin_manual/installation.html>`_ (Section: Prerequisites).

 ownCloud uses `GitHub`_ for developing its code.
 To be able to participate or check out the code You will have to sign up on `GitHub`_ and install Git.
+>
 If you need help with Git, contact the `GitHub Help Page`_.

 To get started you'll need to clone the basic git repositories into your web directory.
 Depending on your distro this will either be **/var/www** or **/srv/http** and the apache user and group for the chown command will either be **http**, **www-data** or **apache**